 Charlotte knows Val d’Isère and its slopes like the back of her hand, she has been teaching ski and snowboard there for over 10 years.
 She loves taking on the Ladies’ Only ski lessons as well as advanced skiers and snowboarders.
 She shares her passion for snowsports with her usual patience, enthusiasm and delicacy.
 However, when she is out on the slopes in her own time, her femininity in addition to her strength and willingness, takes her to the top of the mountains where she will then fly down.

 Often out ski touring to make the most of the fresh powder, whenever she tightens up her snowboard boots, it is not to go carving on slopes or to hit the slalom gates, but to go to remote places.
 Ungroomed slopes and steep forests are her favourite playground.
-After years ski competition in her early teens, she turns herself to snowboarding thanks to her brother, who, at that time, was the professional coach of the snowboarding club of her initial ski resort, Serre Chevalier, in the Southern Alps.
+After years of ski competitions in her early teens, she turned to snowboarding thanks to her brother, who, at that time, was a professional coach at the snowboarding club in Serre Chevalier in the Southern Alps.

 You are most likely to cross Charlotte’s path if you seek remote places like she does.
 She and her husband Adrien, also an instructor at Oxygène ski and snowboard school, are far from lazy skiers, they make the most of every day of the winter in Val d’Isère to go hiking up and speeding down the slopes of Val d’Isère and Tignes.

-All these gorgeous and strong ladies are available to show you around our most beautiful ski areas… what on earther are you waiting for?!
-Let’s start your aspiration today with one of our great inspirational lady instructors.
+All these gorgeous and strong ladies are available to show you around our most beautiful ski areas… what on earth are you waiting for?!
+Let yourself be inspired by one of our female instructors.